7x7 (website): Content

 The website has a news section written by professional journalists and an opinion section written by community and civil activists.

 The main topics of publications are politics, human rights and ecology.
 In particular, the website publishes materials about corruption and torture in prisons and social materials (for example, a video about one day in the life of a disabled person).

 The authors of the website are generally critical of the Russian regional and federal authorities.

 The website has a blog platform with the ability to comment on materials, a YouTube channel, a “Live” section about events that do not need comments, a “Longreads” section, an English version and a mobile version of the website.

+In Spain, a website with a similar name and logo publishes a daily newsletter covering world events in Spanish.
+The platform focuses on providing a concise overview of global affairs, offering readers key insights into international news.
+This Spanish version operates independently of the Russian '7x7,' catering specifically to Spanish-speaking audiences interested in timely world updates.